How Does It Work?

 It is important to send the proper documentation that supports the claim.
 The IRS requires that the documentation shows the:

-Itemized bills from providers are perfect forms of documentation.
+Itemized bills or invoices from child care providers are usually sufficient forms of documentation.
 You do not need to show proof of payment.
-If your provider is an individual or doesn’t give you an itemized receipt showing the above requirements, you can have you provider fill out our Day Care Service Form as proof of documentation.
+If your child care provider is an individual or does not give you an itemized bill/invoice showing the above requirements, please use our Day Care Service Form to serve as your documentation.